yougotwill/SIDE/README.md

 SIDE <3 Chuck.
 Chuck will help you to get through the day with a smile.
 And that is what matter the most :)

-# Configure SIDE
+### Configure SIDE

 Assign all the SIDE key bindings, you can skip some you don't want.

-Sometimes SIDE won't work because there are no references or definitions, because of the syntax definition file.
-Or there are some symbols you wouldn't like to be in the index.
+Sometimes you would want to configure SIDE to know what are references or definitions, because the default `SOME_LANGAUGE.tmPreferences` didn't account for them or maybe there are some symbols you wouldn't like to be in the index.

 In that case you need to configure some `tmPreferences` files.
 To add these symbols to the `IndexedSymbolList` or to the `IndexedReferenceList`.

 Here is an example on how to add symbols for rust.

 Adding references.
-Create a `Rust Reference Symbols.tmPreferences` and save it to your `Packages\User` folder.
+Create a `RustReferences.tmPreferences` and save it to your `Packages\User` folder.
+All the strings bellow `scope` key will be added to the references list.
 With the following content:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>